gr2m/find-hearted-contributions/README.md

 If you find it useful, please share where / how you use it 😊

+## Usage

+You must pass a GitHub personal authentication token.
+This project requires the "public_repo" scope for public repositories, "repo" scope for private repositories.

 ## Contributing

 This is a very early version of something that I hope to become very useful for many maintainers out there.
-I’m open to any kind of contributions, be it ideas, code improvemetns, tests, or documentation.
+I’m open to any kind of contributions, be it ideas, code improvements, tests, or documentation.

 Thanks!